defencedog/radxazero3E/recoll_debian/README.md

 & then `systemctl --user restart recollindex.service`

 ## WebUI Browser Experience
+**Skip enabling _Local File Access_ features in browser; its a hassle & not needed!**

-To have streaming pdf experience such that browser always open pdf in built-in _PDFViewer.js_ better to install following plugin, available both in Chromium & Firefox based browsers
+Click on the **main title** of file in search results; to have streaming pdf experience such that browser always open pdf in built-in _PDFViewer.js_ better to install following plugin, available both in Chromium & Firefox based browsers.
 > https://chromewebstore.google.com/detail/no-pdf-download/ikhahkidgnljlniknmendeflkdlfhonj
 >
 > https://addons.mozilla.org/en-US/firefox/addon/no-pdf-download/